nodejs/i18n/guides/ROLES.md

 ## Maintainer

 User who manage l10n team issues/discussions, helps with global localization process updates under controlled repository.
-Has write access to l10n repository.
+Has "write" access to l10n repository.

 To become a maintainer of l10n repository you should be active contributor and translator.
 Create a new issue with request in base repository of project ([see table](https://github.com/nodejs/i18n/blob/master/guides/GET_STARTED.md/#i18n-projects)).